ZELTROX1/Leaf-Disease-Classification/README.md

 ### Using the Web Interface

-1. Click the "Upload Image" button to select a leaf image from your device
+1. Click on the "Upload Image" button to select a leaf image from your device
 2. The application will process the image and display:
    - The detected disease class
    - Confidence score